markuszm/npm-analysis/README.md

-## An Empirical Study of the npm Ecosystem
+## Empirical Study of the npm Ecosystem

-The metadata and package analysis results are all stored in different databases.
+This repo contains the tooling used for the empirical study on the npm Ecosystem.
+It consists of scraping tools to retrieve npm packages and metadata, processors for different analyses of metadata and source code, and graph generation to visualize analysis results.

+Most of the tooling is written in Go except figures which we created using JupyterLab and its python libraries.

+A major part of the results of this study were used in the paper, see https://arxiv.org/abs/1902.09217 to read it.

+## Data details

 Metadata of latest versions downloaded at:
 Fr 13 Apr 2018 13∶38∶18 CEST

 Number of packages at that time: 676539

+The metadata and package analysis results are all stored in different databases.
+A dump of the databases can be found here: <TODO: add link to dump>
+Unpack the tar file and use it as volumes for the docker-compose file.

+## Running databases
-Run `docker-compose -f evolution-stack.yml up -d` to start database instances and put the volume data into the `db-data` folder
+Run `docker-compose -f evolution-stack.yml up -d` to start the database instances and put the volume data into the `db-data` folder
-Database data must be inside `db-data` - use data dump `db-data.tar.gz`

-Dependency graph is stored in neo4j
+The dependency graph is stored in neo4j.
 Visit `http://localhost:7474/browser/` to open Neo4j Browser.
 Here you can explore the graph via Cypher queries.
 Password for login is `npm`.
 See `database/graph/insert.go` to view the used schema.